semanticist21/query-key-chain/README.md

 ## API

+> This section focuses on query invalidation and explains the relationship between query keys in **Tanstack React Query**.

 If you are already familiar with React Query's query key invalidation, you may not need to read this section.

 ### _createQueryKeyFactory(key: TBase[])_